colt3k/nglog/README.md

 ## GOAL

-- Log4j equivalent for Go
+- to be a Log4j equivalent for Go

 # Logging